Supermarket Sweep is heading back to our TV screens, it has been reported.

 A one-year revival then aired in 2007 and now, a decade on from that, the show is said to be on its way back again.

-The first plans were revealed last year, before original host Dale's untimely death this week.
+The first plans were revealed last year, before original host Dale's untimely death earlier this year.

-The Daily Mirror reports that TV makers FremantleMedia are going ahead with the show's comeback.
+The Daily Mirror reports that TV makers are going ahead with the show's comeback.

 And rumour has it that Rylan Clark-Neal could be in line to takeover as host.

-Last year, FremantleMedia announced they had acquired the rights to the show and plan to beginning airing it again in 2018.
+Last year, TV production company FremantleMedia announced they had acquired the rights to the show and planned to beginning airing it again in 2018.

 Vasha Wallace, EVP, Global Acquisitions and Development, said: "The time is ripe to bring back this all-time favourite gameshow which has travelled with such success over the years.
 Now, modern technology allows us the opportunity to update the show, making it relevant for a 21st century audience.